Egerton Ryerson: Personal life

 Ryerson retired in 1876.
 His book The Loyalists of America and Their Times on the United Empire Loyalists was published in 1881.
 He died on 19 February 1882 after an extended illness.
 Schools were closed and flags were lowered to half-staff in his honour.
 His funeral at the Metropolitan Wesleyan Methodist Church was attended by the Lieutenant-Governor of Ontario John Beverley Robinson, members of the Legislative Assembly of Ontario, officials of the Methodist Church and officials of Victoria College.
 He was buried in Mount Pleasant Cemetery, Toronto.

-Ryerson lived nearby to the Normal School, at 171 Victoria Street just north of today's Dundas Street.
+Ryerson lived nearby to the Normal School, at the-then 171 Victoria Street just north of today's Dundas Street.
 After his death, the building was used by his son's family and eventually sold.
 In 1923, the building was extensively modified to allow the connection of Dundas Street in front and also for commercial use.
-It is not known if any of the original residence survives.
+It is not known if any of the original residence survived.
+After sitting vacant, the building was demolished in 2024.